TGDivy/TGDivy/README.md

 ## 💬🌞

-> Not everything that weighs you down is yours to carry. ~ Unknown
+> Judge a man by his questions rather than his answers. ~ Voltaire

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )